krvprashanth/flaping-wing-uav/index.md

 title: Home
 nav_order: 1
 ---
-# **Design, Modeling and Control of Flapping Wing UAV**
+# **Design, Modeling and Control of an Autonomous Flapping Wing Robot**
-Building Bird-like Drones using Polymer-based Artificial Muscles.
+Towards buildind a flapping-wing vehicle with goog flight performance that imitate birds of medium and large scale.

 ---